Soccer-Britain's first million pound player Francis dies of heart attack | Sports-Games

 Francis won the European Cup in 1979 and 1980 and the European Super Cup in 1979 with Forest under Brian Clough.
 He also won the Coppa Italia with Sampdoria in 1984–85.
 "Nottingham Forest is deeply saddened to learn the passing of two-time European Cup winner, Trevor Francis," the Premier League club said.

 "A true Forest legend who will never be forgotten."
-City also offered condolences to Francis' family.
+Birmingham City said supporters will be able to pay tributes to Francis at the club's St Andrew's stadium.

+"Trevor will forever be revered as a giant of the club, the player everyone wanted to see.
+He represented blues on 330 occasions, scoring 133 goals," Birmingham said in a statement.
+"Birmingham City sends its thoughts and deepest sympathies to Trevor's family and friends."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)